Sami National Day, and a Traditional Sami stew

 200g/ 7oz or a couple of good handfuls of mushrooms

 A few slices of brunost/Norwegian brown cheese (optional, but it adds a delicious depth of flavour)

 1 tsp cornflour

 If you are using reindyrskav, allow it to defrost for a few minutes before using.
 Melt a knob of butter in a frying pan and fry the reindeer, venison or whichever meat you have chosen for a few minutes until it is starting to brown.
 Add the diced bacon and fry until browned.
 Transfer to a heatproof casserole, or a large saucepan.
 Fry the mushrooms and add to the meat.
 Add the water, milk, juniper berries and the thyme leaves.
 Bring to a gentle simmer and simmer for about 15 minutes or until the meat is tender.
 Stir in the sour cream and brunost (if you are using it) and bring back up to a simmer.
 Slake the cornflour with a little water and add to the finnbiff, boiling for a moment to cook it out.
 Serve and enjoy

 Perfect served with boiled potatoes, or for a more varied take, try serving with polarbrød, not the most authentic side dish, but certainly a delicious one!
 My recipe for polarbrød is here.

-If you aren't able to eat al your delicious finnbiff at once, it freezes very well.
+If you aren't able to eat all your delicious finnbiff at once, it freezes very well.

 If you liked this post, join us in the Living a Nordic Life Facebook group.
 We are members from all the world, chatting about our individual takes on Nordic living.
 We'd love to see you there!